Skip to content

 ## Rules:

-- If a line cannot be translated, return it as is.
-Do not output error messages or explanations.
+- If a line cannot be translated, return it as is; do not output error messages or explanations.

-- Preserve line breaks in the translated text.
+- Preserve line breaks in the translation.

 ## Output Format